bielCoder/aulaReact/README.md

-*Aqui foi ensinado sobre como criar components*
+*Aqui foi ensinado a utilizar as props*